k0siara/CacheFlow/README.md

 The problem is that usually caching in apps is messy, the code is repeated many times and is often **non-thread-safe**, especially the in-memory cache.

 ## Overview
-CacheFlow library solves this problem for you, prioviding several ready-to-use caching mechanisms (for now only in-memory, more to come in the future)
+CacheFlow library solves this problem for you, prioviding several ready-to-use caching mechanisms that are **thread-safe** and based on Kotlin Flow (for now only in-memory, more to come in the future)

 One way to create a in-memory cache is to use MutableStateFlow.
 See the example below: